The large graph limit of a stochastic epidemic model on a dynamic multilayer network

 This model is motivated by the recent 2014$-$2015 outbreak of Ebola virus in West Africa.
 The multitype contact features are particularly relevant for Ebola, given the disproportionate Ebola risk experienced by healthcare workers \cite{coltart2015,matanock2014} and women (primary caregivers in the home in West Africa) in the 2014 West Africa outbreak as well as Ebola outbreaks in the Democratic Republic of the Congo \cite{kratz2015}.
-We use this example to demonstrate that, even in the quite complicated scenario where network dynamics are tied to infection status, the pairwise limiting system we obtain from Theorem \ref{thm:lln} is tractable for analysis.
-In particular, analysis of this model illustrates how the activation and deactivation of edges in response to infection couples the different layers of the network, and how this coupling affects basic features of disease dynamics such as invasibility and outbreak size.
+There are other aspects of Ebola that are important for transmission, such as an incubation period ranging from 2 to 21 days \cite{goeijenbier2014} and disease transmission at funerals \cite{Chowell2014,goeijenbier2014,Legrand2007}.
+For simplicity we focus here on community and healthcare transmission and the effect of illness on network structure.

 Let $C$ denote community edges and $H$ denote healthcare edges.
 As in Section \ref{sec:SIdaR}, the stochastic events are assumed to follow independent exponential clocks where the rates of infection along $C$- and $H$-edges are, respectively, $\beta_C$ and $\beta_H$, the rate of deactivation of a $C$-edge is $\delta$, the rate of activation of an $H$-edge is $\eta$ and the rate of recovery is $\gamma$.